johnsusi/river-dotnet/README.md

 # River.Streaming

-River.Streaming is a library for writing concurrent streaming applications.
+River.Streaming is a library for writing hybrid dataflow applications.
 Concurrency is achieved using actors which consume and produce messages.

 ## Actor